3-ingredient Peanut Butter Cookies (no egg + vegan)

 Notes about the ingredients

 Smooth natural peanut butter.
 I used creamy peanut butter which has no additives and is made of only roasted peanuts and a pinch of salt.
-I haven't tested peanut butter with added oils or crunchy peanut butter.
+The cookies will also work with processed peanut butter.

-Almond flour adds moisture which makes the cookies feel rich and 'buttery'.
-You may use other flours such as oat flour or fine white rice flour, however, they make the cookies drier and more crumbly.
+Almond flour adds moisture which makes the cookies feel rich and ‘buttery’.
+You may use other flour such as oat flour or fine white rice flour, however, they make the cookies drier and crumblier.

 Maple syrup as our sweetener and partial binder.
-I do not recommend substituting maple syrup with brown sugar or white sugar as they won't help the ingredients stick together.
+I don’t recommend replacing it with granulated sugar as they won’t bind the ingredients.

 Normally, 3-ingredient peanut butter cookies rely on eggs.
 However, with the addition of maple syrup (to help bind the ingredients) and almond flour (which adds fat and richness), you can make peanut butter cookies with no egg!